SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/developer-admin/dev-admin.md

 ## Roles and Permissions

-The user or admin who will set up billing relationship for SharePoint Embedded need to have owner or contributor permissions on an Azure subscription.
+The user or admin who creates the billing relationship for SharePoint Embedded needs to have owner or contributor permissions on an Azure subscription.

 If you don't have an Azure subscription, follow steps here to [create a subscription.](/azure/cloud-adoption-framework/ready/azure-best-practices/initial-subscriptions)